- Home

 1

-Implement your own classes for the identity's objects (user and role), and precise in the inheritance the data type you want for their primary keys (Guid here)
+Implement your own classes for the Identity objects (user and role), and specify in the inheritance the data type you want for their primary keys (Guid here)

 2

-Inherit the Identity's database context and precise which objects you want to use and the data type of their primary keys
+Inherit from the Identity database context and specify which objects you want to use and the data type of their primary keys

 3

-In your application startup class, add the identity's service, declaring which classes you want to use and the data type of their primary keys, and this is it
+In your application startup class, add the Identity service, declaring which classes you want to use and the data type of their primary keys, and that's it

 public void ConfigureServices(IServiceCollection services) { // ... services.AddIdentity<ApplicationUser, ApplicationRole>() .AddEntityFrameworkStores<ApplicationDbContext, Guid>() .AddDefaultTokenProviders(); // ... }

-This implementation doesn't change the data type of the columns in the database, the columns of the primary keys are still NVARCHAR(450) (yes, this is huge) but your objects will be more easy to manipulate because you won't have to cast their identifiers every time you'll have to use them
+This implementation doesn't change the data type of the columns in the database, the primary key columns are still NVARCHAR(450) (yes, that's huge), but your objects will be easier to manipulate because you won't have to cast their identifiers every time you use them.

 [HttpGet]